Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 ## Key concepts

-- The **Secrets Client** is the primary interface to interact with Azure Key Vault from a JavaScript application.
+- The **Secrets client** is the primary interface to interact with Azure Key Vault from a JavaScript application.
 Once initialized, it provides a basic set of methods that can be used to create, read, update and delete secrets.
 - A **Secret version** is a version of a secret in the Key Vault.